 It is a great option as a side dish with grilled meat but on its own, it is a wholesome dish that will satisfy you for a lunch or dinner.

 🥬 More Delicious Salads

 - 1 knife

 - 1 cup couscous grain

-- 4 juicy tomatoes
+- 3 tomatoes juicy

-- 2 branches of mint chopped
+- 2 branches mint chopped, without the stem

 - 4 tablespoon olive oil

 - 2 tbsp lemon juice

 - ½ cup chickpeas